 - ItargetArtefactTypes allows to filter descendants according to their type.
 You can use one or more types.
 Concrete and abstract types are supported, so it is possible to use an alias, as described in Section 3.2, "Artefact Types".
 There are some limitations to what is supported: - 1.
 Measures associated to an indicator must have the same measureld for all types and be of the same kind (base or derived) - 2.
-For Stacked Bar Chart, Simple Temporal Evolution Stacked Bar Chart, Simple Pie and Simple Bar the scale associated to the indicator must be the same for be the same for all types - → decimals is the number of decimal places used to display the data. - → asPercentage (default: false) displays the values as percentages when set to true.
+For Stacked Bar Chart, Simple Temporal Evolution Stacked Bar Chart, Simple Pie and Simple Bar the scale associated to the indicator must be the same for be the same for all types - → decimals (optional, default: 0) is the number of decimals places to be used for displaying values - displayEmptyValue (optional, default: true) specifies whether categories with no value or a value of 0 are included on the chart - asPercentage (new in 16.1) (optional, default: false) specifies whether the values are displayed as real values or percentages